-All of which serves to inform a working definition of emergence as the cause and effect dynamic by which patterns of interaction at an antecedent level give rise to patterns of interaction at a descendent level.
+All of which serves to inform a working definition of emergence as the cause and effect dynamic by which patterns of interaction at a generative (causal) level synchronously give rise to patterns of interaction at an emergent (effected) level.
 With this definition, we can construct a framework for emergent systems.
 In trying to visual the framework, it can be helpful — although somewhat misleading — to imagine patterns and levels as horizontal and vertical dimensions of interaction, respectively.

 Now that we have a rudimentary map for navigating the nature of emergence, we can more deeply explore what it means to imagine cognition as an emergent system.

 This content is being created and curated as part of a project exploring how changing the ways we think about thinking can revolutionize the ways we change the world.
 See the Emergent Cognition Project overview to learn more.